RajuProbStat/myFunc/README.txt

 saved as the intermediate results.
-The R script "master_script_results_analyses.R" (code lines "247-1189") takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript and its supplementary Material of the manuscript.
+The R script "master_script_results_analyses.R" (code lines "247-1189") takes the ".RData" files from the sub folder "intermediate_results" and creates all the results, tables and figures presented in the manuscript and its supplementary material.
 To demonstrate the reproduced results for the manuscript as well its supplementary material, the files "reproduce_results.Rmd" and "reproduce_results.pdf" have been made in Rmarkdown.